yangyutu/llm_book.github.io/_sources/docs/chapter_LLM_arch/LLM_dense_architectures.md

 ### Layer normalization example choices

-The core advantages of RMS Pre-Norm lie in its computational simplicity and gradient stability, making it an effective normalization choice for deep neural networks, especially large language models.
-This is exampified by the fact that LLaMa series started to use Pre-RMSNorm whereas GPT-3 model used Pre-LayerNorm.
+The core advantages of **RMS Pre-Norm** lie in its computational simplicity and gradient stability, making it an effective normalization choice for deep neural networks, especially large language models.
+This is exampified by the fact that recent LLaMa series started to use Pre-RMSNorm whereas GPT-3 model used Pre-LayerNorm.
 * Improved computational efficiency: As RMS Norm omits mean calculation, it reduces the computational load for each layer, which is particularly important in deep networks.
 Compared to traditional Layer Norm, RMS Norm can process high-dimensional inputs more efficiently.
 * Enhanced gradient stability: RMS Pre-Norm can reduce instances of vanishing gradients, especially in deep networks.
 This normalization method improves training efficiency by smoothing gradient flow.
 * Suitable for large-scale models: For models like LLaMA, RMS Pre-Norm supports maintaining a relatively small model size while ensuring powerful performance.
 This allows the model to maintain good generalization capabilities without increasing complexity.